s7minhas/icc/replArchive/README.md

   - `analysis/sob_opp.R`: Runs the Opposition-Focused ICC Involvement model.
 The inputs for this script are `data/modData_fin.rda` and `data/sobOpp_imp_fin.rda`.
 The output of this model is a `brms` object saved as `results/sobOpp_model1a_1_newp5Var_fin.rda`.
   - `analysis/sob_state.R`: Runs the State-Focused ICC Involvement model.
 The inputs for this script are `data/modData_fin.rda` and `data/sobState_imp_fin.rda`.
 The output of this model is a `brms` object saved as `results/sobState_model1a_1_newp5Var_fin.rda`.

-#### Reproducing figures in the appendix
+### Reproducing figures in the appendix

 All of the scripts necessary to reproduce the figures in the appendix are located in the `appendix/` directory.
+To produce just the graphs without going into the individual files run: `1_run_appendix_graphs.R`, to rerun all analyses from scratch run `0_run_appendix_mods.R` first.
+Individual files that get sources into these two scripts are described below in the order that they appear in the Appendix.

 - **appendix/figs_2_3_a1_a2_main.R**: This script also generates the visualizations shown in Sections A.2 and A.3 of the Appendix.
 The inputs are the same as mentioned above and the outputs are: `graphics/fig_a1.png`, `graphics/fig_a2.png`, `graphics/tab_a1.tex`, and `graphics/tab_a2.tex`.
 - **appendix/fig_a_ptsCivilWarOnly.R**: Produces the results shown in Section A.4.
 The inputs for this script are: `results/sobOpp_model1a_1_newp5Var_ptsCivilWarOnly_fin.rda` and `results/sobState_model1a_1_newp5Var_ptsCivilWarOnly_fin.rda`.
 The output of this script is stored in `graphics/fig_a_ptsCivilWarOnly.png`.
 Steps to reproduce these results from scratch: